bobbingwide/oik-loader/readme.txt

 oik-blocks needs to be activated since these blocks are used by the block CPT.

 == Changelog ==
+= 1.2.0 =
+* Fixed: Avoid Warning for querystrings which represent arrays.
+Fixes #12
+* Fixed: Load dependent plugins earlier #6
+* Tested: With WordPress 5.9-RC3 and WordPress Multi Site
+* Tested: With Gutenberg 12.3.2
+* Tested: With PHP 8.0

 = 1.1.0 =
 * Fixed: Avoid attempting to load different variants of Gutenberg,[github bobbingwide oik-loader issues #11]
 * Tested: With WordPress 5.7.2 and WordPress Multi Site